Simhyeon/r4d/docs/usage.md

 -D, --discard         # Discard all output

 # Freeze(zip to binary) rules to a single file
-# Frozen file is a bincode file thus, theoreoitically faster in reading
+# Frozen file is a bincode file thus, theoretically faster in reading
-rad test -f -o frozen.r4f
+rad test --freeze --out frozen.r4f
 # Melt a file and use in processing
-rad test -m frozen.r4f
+rad test --melt frozen.r4f

 # Package into a single file
-rad test --package -o bin.r4c
+rad test --package --out bin.r4c

 # Print signature information into file
 rad --signature sig.json